ericaang/findMyHat/README.md

 What did you struggle with in this project?

-Even though the my code works, it looks pretty messy and I don't really know how to optimize it.
+Even though my code works, it looks pretty messy and I don't really know how to optimize it.

 What would make your experience with this assessment better?